-AlturaSolutions publishes articles in the trade publications your end customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turn turning words into sales.
 This article, Cleaning and Millennials was published for client Optisolve.

 According to a study by the Goldman Sachs Group, Inc., “for millennials, wellness is a daily, active pursuit.
 They exercise more, eat smarter, and smoke less than previous generations.”
 In other words, they are much more health conscious and this applies to their workspaces.
 It is for this reason that entrepreneurial companies, especially those engaged in developing new technologies— the types of companies millennials want to work for— must make sure their offices are clean and healthy.